ome/omero-figure/README.rst

 If your figure contains only OME-Zarr images (no images from OMERO), then the export script can be run locally to convert a figure JSON file to PDF or TIFF.
 NB: the OME-Zarr URLs must be accessible from the machine where the export script is run.
+NB: channel LUTs are not currently supported when rendering OME-Zarr images for PDF or TIFFs.
+Any LUTs will be rendered with white color.

 Download the figure JSON (File > Save, in the standalone app) then install the export script.
 Here, we create a new conda environment and install the export script: